Winston-503/automatic_video_editing/README.md

 - `video_path` - path to video file to convert;
 - `result_path` - new filename to save final video;
 - `silence` - processing method.
 If True, process video with silence mode, if False - with control words;
+- `bitrate` - bitrate for write_videofile function.
+Default is None, must be like '2500k', '5000k', '10000k' etc.

 - `threshold` - threshold of silence time in seconds.
 Used only if silence==True;
 - `offset_silence` - offset in seconds.
 Used only if silence==True;

 - `start_word` - control word that signals the beginning of the video fragment to be cut.
 Used only if silence==False;
 - `end_word` - control word that signals the ending of the video fragment to be cut.
 Used only if silence==False;
 - `offset_words` - offset in seconds.
 Used only if silence==False.